DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **10.What could have prevented the attacks?**

-The system admin should update the `SMTP` and its components into the latest version.
+The system admin should update the `SMTP` and its components into the latest version(EXIM 4.0 version has this vulnerability so updating it could have prevent the attack).
 Also for the internal network or secret network, the internal network should be directly disconnected from the external network or a firewall should be set up between the local network and the external network.

 The firewall can prevent most of cyber attack.